burnttomato/CrossLabsCookingRobot/README.md

 ## Usage Instructions

-After downloading all the packages from requirements.txt, create a folder with all your prompts as txt files.
+After downloading all the packages from requirements.txt, make sure the appropriate LLM (something from the Falcon family for now) from HuggingFace.
+Then create a folder with all your prompts as txt files.
-An example prompt:
+An example prompt is shown here:
 ```
 >>INTRODUCTION<<I want to rewrite instructions using one of the two predefined modules: stir(c), where c is something to be stirred; transfer(i,d), where i is an item to be added to the container d.
 Enclose your answer in square brackets.
 Don't ask any more questions.
 >>QUESTION<<Rewrite "Stir the juice".